 No one can predict when and how your labour will begin.
-Most women will recognize labour because of certain tell-tale signs.
-It's normal at that point to feel excited or scared.
+Most women will recognize labour because of certain telltale signs, such as contractions or their waters breaking.
+It's normal at that point to feel excited or anxious.

 Passing the mucus plug